end2you/end2you/docs/README.md

 ## Models

+We provide a number of models depending on the modality.
+Here we describe the audio, visual and multimodal modalities.

 ### Audio

 We provide two models that can handle the audio modality.
 Both of them are papers published in ICASSP.

+#### Emo18

 The first one was published in 2018 and its architecture is shown below:

 > `Tzirakis, P., Zhang, J., & Schuller, B. W. (2018, April).
 End-to-end speech emotion recognition using deep neural networks.
 In 2018 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 5089-5093).
 IEEE.`

 ![alt text](figures/emo18.png "Speech Emotion Recognition - Emo18 model")

+#### Emo16

 The second one was published in 2018 and its architecture is shown below: